Your partner in philanthropy. SEE advisor resources

 However, we’re doing better than the national average.

-Local and national rates of people without healthcare coverage have been on the decline over the last nine years.
+Local and national rates of people without healthcare coverage have been declining over the past nine years.

 Obesity